-Step1: Select a partition which you want to give a new drive letter to, right click it to open a pop-up menu, after that, click Advanced -> Change Drive Letter.
+Step1: Select a partition which you want to assign a new drive letter to, right click it to open a pop-up menu, and click Advanced -> Change Drive Letter.

 Step2: You will see a new pop-up window as shown in the picture below.
-Click the little box behind New Drive Letter to start a pop-down menu and choose which letter you like as your new drive letter (you can assign any letter to a drive so long as the letter doesn't take up by other drive, and the drive letter will be removed if you choose None as the new drive letter).
+Click the little box behind New Drive Letter to start a pop-down menu and choose which letter you like as your new drive letter (you can assign any letter to a partition so long as the letter doesn't take up by other partitions, and the drive letter will be removed if you choose None as the new drive letter).

-Step3: Click OK after the new drive letter has been chosen, after that, the new drive letter will be represented in the main window.
-(As shown, I change the E to F)
+Step3: Click OK after the new drive letter has been chosen and the new drive letter will be represented in the main window.

-Step4: Click Apply and wait for process to complete.
+Step4: Click Apply and wait for the process to complete.

 Many programs and its shortcuts make references to specific drive letters.
 Directly changing a drive letter might cause those programs and shortcuts work incorrectly.